drhazlienor/mixedmodel/README.md

 - linear mixed model.qmd for the carbapenem therapy analysis.
 - logistic mixed model.qmd for the MI mortality analysis.

+Complementing this hands-on session is this lecture accessible at https://jomedit.my.canva.site/mixed-models.

 # Contact
 For any inquiries, please contact drhazlienor@hotmail.com.